Code-Institute-Submissions/craft-beer-festival/README.md

 #### Video
 The Video section is laid out in 2 rows of 2 columns for large and medium screens and 1 column wide for mobile devices.
-When validating this section via W3 Validator 4 errors show up due to using % when describing width.
-I tried in CSS and bootstrap to edit,without success.
-Other then that no Errors.

 #### Craft Beer 2019
 In this section you will find a pure essence of the actual  event.
 You will find out about the music line up,